ijsf/wersi-mk1-editor/README.md

 # wersi-mk1-editor

-Welcome to the long - since 1988 - awaited editor for the Wersi MK1 / EX-20 synthesizers!

-This repository is currently under active development, and its current state is considered to be *alpha*.
+This repository is currently considered to be *alpha*.
 This means that setting up the editor will likely require some technical skill, and bugs will be present.
+Any help is greatly appreciated!

 The goal behind this editor is to unlock the Wersi MK1's full sound synthesis potential, by creating a modern and user friendly interface to manipulate its sound synthesis.
 As such, a large effort has gone into reverse engineering the internal hardware, as well as its MIDI SysEx interface.